Online gambling regulation

 page top)

-The GRA regulates all businesses located in Gibraltar, a fundementally Spanish territory under UK sovereign
+The GRA regulates all businesses located in Gibraltar, a fundementally Spanish territory under UK sovereign jurisdiction and, as such, the last

-jurisdiction and, as such, the last outpost of the British Empire.
+outpost of the British Empire.

-There are twenty gambling operations with a
+There are about thirty gambling operations with a remote gambling license, with website and

-with website and physical addresses all neatly listed.
+physical addresses all neatly listed.

-The GRA has possibly the most thorough and clearly presented procedure for dealing with player problems of any of the genuine
+The GRA has possibly the most thorough and clearly presented procedure for dealing with player problems

-governmental regulatory bodies: if you have a problem with an online operation within their jurisdiction, first read the
+of any of the genuine governmental regulatory bodies: if you have a problem with an online operation within their jurisdiction, first read the

 complaint resolution procedure, then complete the